 - Consists of (i) 102,101 shares of common stock held of record by Amberbrook V LLC and (ii) 656,791 shares of common stock held of record by Amberbrook VI LLC, collectively, the Amberbrook entities.
 Willowridge V LLC is the managing member of Amberbrook V, LLC and Willowridge VI LLC is the managing member of Amberbrook VI, LLC.
 Luisa Hunnewell, Jerrold Newman, and James O'Mara are the Managers of Willowridge V LLC and Willowridge VI LLC and share voting and investment power with respect to the Amberbrook entities.
-The (17)address for the Amberbrook entities is 122 East 42nd Street, 37th Floor, New York, New York 10017. - Consists of (i) 817,553 shares of common stock held of record by Gary E. Swart and Kathryn R. Swart, Trustees of the Swart Family Revocable Trust of December 30, 2003 and (ii) 297,192 shares of common stock held of record by Kathryn Swart as trustee for trusts for the benefit of the children of Mr. Swart and Mrs. Swart.
-Consists of (i) 408,395 shares of common stock held of record by Mr. Pearson and (ii) 693,908 shares of common stock subject to options held by Mr. Pearson that are exercisable within 60 (18) - (19) - days of August 31, 2018.
-Consists of (i) 927,284 shares of common stock held of record by Industry Ventures Fund V, L.P. and (ii) 2,305,542 shares of common stock held of record by Industry Ventures Secondary (20) VII, L.P. collectively, the Industry Ventures entities.
-Industry Ventures Management V, LLC is the General Partner of Industry Ventures Fund V, L.P. and Industry Ventures Management V, ILC is the General Partner of Industry Ventures Management V, LLC and has sole voting and investment power with respect to the Industry Ventures entities.
-The address for the Industry Ventures entities is 30 Hotaling Place, 3rd Floor, San Francisco, California 94111. - Consists of (i) 319,149 shares of common stock held of record by all other selling stockholders not listed above who owned less than 1% of our shares of common stock prior to this offering, one of which is a current employee, and (ii) 239,388 shares of common stock subject to options held by all other selling stockholders not listed above who owned less than 1% of our shares (21) of common stock prior to this offering that are exercisable within 60 days of August 31, 2018, one of which is a current employee.
+The address for the Amberbrook entities is 122 East 42nd Street, 37th Floor, New York, New York 10017. - (18) Consists of (i) 817,553 shares of common stock held of record by Gary E. Swart and Kathryn R. Swart, Trustees of the Swart Family Revocable Trust of December 30, 2003 and (ii) 297,192 shares of common stock held of record by Kathryn Swart as trustee for trusts for the benefit of the children of Mr. Swart and Mrs. Swart.
+(19) Consists of (i) 408,395 shares of common stock held of record by Mr. Pearson and (ii) 693,908 shares of common stock subject to options held by Mr. Pearson that are exercisable within 60 - (19) Consists of (i) 408,395 shares of common stock held of record by Mr. Pearson and (ii) 693,908 shares of common stock subject to options held by Mr. Pearson that are exercisable within 60 days of August 31, 2018.
+(20) Consists of (i) 927,284 shares of common stock held of record by Industry Ventures Fund V, L.P. and (ii) 2,305,542 shares of common stock held of record by Industry Ventures Secondary - Consists of (i) 927,284 snares of common stock neid of record by industry Ventures Fund V, L.P. and (ii) 2,305,342 snares of common stock neid of record by industry Ventures Secondary VII, L.P., collectively, the Industry Ventures entities.
+Industry Ventures Management VII, LLC is the General Partner of Industry Ventures Secondary VII, LLC is the General Partner of Industry Ventures Secondary VII, LLC and Industry Ventures Management VII, LLC and has sole voting and investment power with respect to the Industry Ventures entities.
+The address for the Industry Ventures entities is 30 Hotaling Place, 3rd Floor, San Francisco, California 94111. - (21) Consists of (i) 319,149 shares of common stock held of record by all other selling stockholders not listed above who owned less than 1% of our shares of common stock prior to this offering, one of which is a current employee, and (ii) 239,388 shares of common stock subject to options held by all other selling stockholders not listed above who owned less than 1% of our shares of common stock prior to this offering that are exercisable within 60 days of August 31, 2018, one of which is a current employee.